Table of Contents

 28-32, St Michael’s St, Oxford OX1 2EB

-Speaking of breaks, when you are taking your next one sign up to Magnet.me and start looking for the next step in your career – graduate jobs, internships, graduate schemes.
+Speaking of breaks, when you are taking your next one sign up to Magnet.me and start looking for the next step in your career – graduate jobs, internships, or graduate schemes in Oxford.
 Magnet.me has it all.

 Study place 4: Waterstones Cafe